owebster/ms4-oWine/README.md

 ### Start
 At the planning stage of this project, I planned out the features that I wanted to implement and chose the colour scheme of the site.
 This was then plotted down on my wireframe to give a skeleton look of where everything would go.
 Planning:
-* Message board feature
-* The ability to create users
-* The ability for admins to delete users
-UI/UX.
+Site layout
+Item adding
+Item layout
+Setting up Django

+UI/UX:
-* With the basic HTML skeleton I layed out
+* With the basic HTML skeleton I layered out
-    * The admin section
-    * Messaging section
-    * Connected to MongoDB and imported the relevant frameworks (flask)
+    * The base of the site, where items would sit and how they would scale

 ### Middle
-* Content and connection
-    * After connecting MongoDB, I started testing the implementation of the mongoDB data with manual entry directly within MongoDB's site and then moved onto building a user input option on my project to inject and remove data at will
-        * I created the messaging section where users can post notes to a digital messaging board
-        * I created the admin functionality where admins can create new users to join their team
-        * Deletion functionality was added as well for admins to remove team members from their team
-        * A profile page was added for users to check if they're logged into the right account.
-* Styling
-    * Colour style for the site is mentioned above, I have chosen these colours to create a calm and relaxing tone for users to work with whilst they're collaborating with each other.
-    * The style of the page like mentioned above is suppose to feel like it's modern and different.
-Which is why the nav bar is not connected to the top of the page and all elements are rounded off to fit the device types we use these days
+After setting Django and the admin portal:
+I was able to start adding items to my database Imported individual photos and descriptions via the Django admin page Then added the ability to add products directly from the site with an admin account I was able to start adding blogs to my database Commenting section was added for anyone with an account to comment Was able to verify accounts for admin usage and verify emails Email function was then added for users to verify their own email accounts with an email confirmation.
+Similar email confirmation is used for emailing order details

 ### Ongoing
 * For future ideas to add on for the different tier plans, I want to build:
-    * Direct to person messaging
-    * Further addition to profile page
+    * Further expansion to blog
-    * File upload for message board
+    * newsletter about new products

 ## User Stories
 * As an Admin I expect to be able to:
-    * Create new users
+    * Add new products
-    * Send messages to the team
+    * Edit products
+    * add blog posts
-    * Remove users
+    * Remove products
-    * Have a space where it's easy to use and understand
+    * Have a space where it's easy to use and understand As a user I expect to be able to:
+Purchase products
+Sign up for an account
+See my orders
+Sort through products in different ways
+Comment on blogs

 ## Technologies used:
 * HTML5